Skip to main content

 Triage and remediation for malicious dependencies

-• If there is no fix available, remove the malicious dependency from your codebase and re-run a Supply Chain scan to fix it.
+• If there is no fix available, remove the malicious dependency from your codebase and re-run a Supply Chain scan.

-• If there is a safe version to update to, you can fix the finding by updating the dependency and re-running a Supply Chain scan.
+• If there is a safe version to update to, fix the finding by updating the dependency.
+Then, re-run a Supply Chain scan.

 • You can apply any Semgrep triage state, such as Ignored, though this is not recommended.